chamburr/wyvor/README.md

 ### Rust

-Rust is one of, if not, the fastest languages in the world.
-Thanks to the nature of this language, we are able to provide the smoothest experience across all Discord bots.
+Rust is one of the fastest languages in the world.
+Thanks to the nature of this language, we are able to provide you the smoothest experience possibly across all Discord bots.

 ### Vue.js

-We use Vue ecosystem for our frontend website and dashboard.
-It is very performant and versatile, allowing the website to load at a rocket speed of under 0.5 seconds for initial content paint.
+We use the Vue ecosystem for our frontend website and dashboard.
+It is very performant and versatile, allowing the website to load at a rocket speed of under 0.5 seconds for initial paint.

 ### CircleCI

 Continuous integration is an important part of our workflow.
-It helps us to find errors quickly and ensure the quality of the code.
+It helps us find errors quickly and ensure the quality of code.
 CircleCI also provides us with continuous delivery capabilities, such that every new release will automatically trigger a deployment.

 ## Self-Hosting